reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 The pom.xml defines all dependencies that we are using in our project.
 Each dependency has its pom.xml.
 The inner pom.xml declares what does it bring into the application.

 We can see that most of our dependencies have keyword `starter`.
-The `starter` keyword means that this dependency is built for the Spring Boot framework and comes with premade configurations that we can use out of the box.
+The `starter` keyword means that this dependency is built for Spring Boot and comes with premade configurations that we can use out of the box.
 Before the `starter` dependency, the user had to provide all dependencies that now come in one.
 Also, we had to create our own configuration for most things.
 The new approach helps us to start the development process much faster.